microsoft/chat-copilot/webapi/README.md

 ### Add Custom Plugin Registration to the Planner's Kernel

-The planner uses a separate kernel instance that can be configured with skills or plugins that are specific to the planning process.
-Note that these skills will be persistent across all chat requests.
+The planner uses a separate kernel instance that can be configured with plugins that are specific to the planning process.
+Note that these plugins will be persistent across all chat requests.

-To customize the planner's kernel, you can use a custom hook that registers skills at build time.
-A custom hook is a delegate that takes an IServiceProvider and an IKernel as parameters and performs any desired actions on the kernel.
-By default, the planner will register skills using `SemanticKernelExtensions.RegisterSkillsAsync` to load files from the `Service.SemanticSkillsDirectory` and `Service.NativeSkillsDirectory` option values in `appsettings.json`.
+To customize the planner's kernel, you can use a custom hook that registers plugins at build time.
+A custom hook is a delegate that takes an `IServiceProvider` and an `IKernel` as parameters and performs any desired actions on the kernel.
+By default, the planner will register plugins using `SemanticKernelExtensions.RegisterPluginsAsync` to load files from the `Service.SemanticPluginsDirectory` and `Service.NativePluginsDirectory` option values in `appsettings.json`.

 To use a custom hook, you can pass it as an argument to the `AddPlannerSetupHook` call in the `AddPlannerServices` method of `SemanticKernelExtensions.cs`, which will invoke the hook after the planner's kernel is created.
 See section above for an example of a custom hook function.

+> Note: This will override the call to `RegisterPluginsAsync`.

 Then in the `AddPlannerServices` method of `SemanticKernelExtensions.cs`, pass your hook into the `services.AddPlannerSetupHook` call: